kenplusplus/tdx-tools/doc/create_guest_image.md

 Generate guest image td-guest-c8s.qcow2:

 ```
+cd tdx-tools/build/centos-stream-8/guest-image/
 ./create-efi-img.sh
 ```

 _NOTE:_

-- The script will download CentOS-Stream-8-x86_64-latest-dvd1.iso (~10G) if not
+- The script will download CentOS-Stream-8-x86_64-latest-dvd1.iso (~10G) if it
-exist.
+does not exist.
 - Then run virt-install to install guest image using kickstart scripts.

-## Install TDX Guest Stack into the Guest Image
+### Install TDX Guest Stack into the Guest Image

 Install tdx-guest-grub2, tdx-guest-shim and tdx-guest-kernel: